 It is important to understand the species-specific needs of your residents, in addition to considering their individual needs.
 An example of a species-specific understanding acknowledges that goats are curious browsers with an aptitude for climbing, and that needs to be taken into consideration when developing an enrichment plan.

 For example: On an individual level, consider Harley.
 He’s a lanky, older fella who has some mobility issues after a recent amputation and subsequent prosthesis fitting.
 He is going to need to live apart from the main herd for a couple weeks.
-Setting Harley up in a smaller or augmented living space will be necessary, and providing enrichment as a means of mental stimulation can assist in his healing.
+Setting Harley up in a smaller or augmented The indoor or outdoor area where an animal resident lives, eats, and rests. will be necessary, and providing enrichment as a means of mental stimulation can assist in his healing.
 Examples of possible enrichment strategies for Harley include providing social enrichment, either by allowing a calm goat friend to stay with him during his recovery period, or, if that isn’t possible, allowing Harley visual and physical contact through a fence.
 You can also provide much lower and wider platforms for him to step up onto, and cut some branches of a goat-safe tree or bush and attach them around his enclosure in a way that either encourages or discourages movement based on veterinary recommendations.
 In addition, you can add a familiar smell to his temporary living space, or rotate interesting unfamiliar scents or objects that Harley appreciates, and playing music for part of the day.

 When developing an enrichment plan for residents, it’s important to consider the types of behavior in which you are hoping to see an increase or decrease.
-For example, if you are hoping to reduce confrontational behaviors, there are particular enrichment options that are ideal for that, such as creating a more dynamic space with furniture of various heights, and including dividers between feeding areas.
+For example, if you are hoping to reduce Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents. behaviors, there are particular enrichment options that are ideal for that, such as creating a more dynamic space with furniture of various heights, and including dividers between feeding areas.
 Do you want to increase exploratory behavior?
 Novel objects and nutritional browsing enrichment may be better suited in this case.
 We know you have your hands full managing a sanctuary; developing an enrichment plan for species, particular groupings, and individuals can actually help you save time and money in the future!

 In this resource we will go into different types of goat enrichment and how they can be implemented at your sanctuary.
 The great news is that there are many inexpensive ways to provide enrichment for your residents!